This post covers the best things to do in Chicago this November.

 Below you will find several great options to keep your children entertained this month, including parks, museums, and theater!

 Be sure to check out our post about family-friendly activities in Chicago for a more complete guide.

-Head a stretch North to the Chicago Botanic Garden to see “The night comes alive with color, imagination, and sound, from a playful choir of singing trees to a spectacular waterfall of light” at new event Lightscape.
-You walk on a one-mile path that includes “an avenue of luminous linden trees”.
-This event runs from November 22, 2019-January 5, 2020.
+Head a stretch north to the Chicago Botanic Garden to see “the night comes alive with color, imagination, and sound, from a playful choir of singing trees to a spectacular waterfall of light”.

 This is Lightscape, which includes a Winter Cathedral and a fire garden.